 The test consists of two successive time periods with time duration of T1 and T2 respectively.
 During time duration T1, the UE shall not have any timing information of NR Cell 2.

-1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5 on Cell 1 and RedCap-specific dedicated BWP is the activated BWP.
-The SS transmits NCD-SSB on Cell 1 with an absolute frequency (in ARFCN value) of
+1. Ensure the UE is in state RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On and Test Mode On according to TS 38.508-1 [14] clause 4.5 on Cell 1.

-fNCDSSB=fpointA+NSCRBSCSSSBΔFGlobal⋅fCDSSB-fpointA⋅ΔFGlobalNSCRBSCSSSB+NSCSSBSCSSSBΔFGlobal

-where,

-- fCDSSB is the absolute frequency of CD-SSB (in ARFCN value) specified in 38.508-1 [14] clause 7.2.3.1;

-- fpointA is the absolute frequency of Point A (in ARFCN value) specified in 38.508-1 [14] clause 7.2.3.1;

-- ΔFGlobal is the granularity of the global frequency raster (in kHz) specified in 38.101-1 [2] clause 5.4.2.1;- SCSSSB is the subcarrier spacing of SSB (in kHz);

-- NSCRB=12, is the number of subcarriers in an RB;

-- NSCSSB=240, is the number of subcarriers in an SSB.

 2. Set the parameters according to T1 in Table 16.6.1.1.5-1.